 Before we deep dive into the best chest supported row alternatives.
 We must remember, a good substitute of supported row will be able to satisfy the following criteria:

-1. Activate the back muscle groups, which is trained in the supported row
+- Activate the back muscle groups, which are trained in the supported row

 1. Inverted Row

-If you are searching for a substitute to chest supported that you can easily do at home, then it is the best option for you.
+If you are searching for a substitute for chest supported that you can easily do at home, then it is the best option for you.

 The inverted row is another name for bodyweight rows.
 It puts your body in a horizontal position, making it easier to perform.